IndexOutOfBounds998/0xFans/README.md

 ## 📽️ About

-\*_lensX_ is a decentralized video-and-image&text -sharing social media platform, built using Lens Protocol 🌿
+\*_oxfans_ is a decentralized video-and-image&text -sharing social media platform, built using Lens Protocol 🌿

 ## 💪 Community